 Maybe you've thought about getting organized and wanting to declutter your home.
 But when your house is full of stuff, it's hard to know where to start decluttering!
 Even the thought of getting rid of stuff can send you into a full-blown panic attack.

 Clutter is all around us in some form or another.
 If you're like most of us, it accumulates in our homes silently while we are busy living our lives.
 No one intends to live in a cluttered home, but with years and years of life, and kids, and pets, and family…you get the picture….it just happens.

 Get started by snagging our free printable 5 Steps to Organizing Your Kitchen in a Weekend.
 When you sign up you'll also have access to our complete library of free printables with more being added all the time!

 You declutter your mind.

 In my experience, clutter can cause not only elevated emotions, but also lack of sleep and a constant feeling of being overwhelmed.
 If you plan to declutter your home, you need to declutter your mind first.

 So how do you tame the clutter beast without going totally bonkers?

-By declutter your mind, I simply mean to ask yourself a few questions that will help you start to see clutter for what it is.
-Let’s get to the root of your clutter problem.
+Start by asking yourself a few simple questions that will help you start to see clutter for what it is.
+Let's get to the root of your clutter problem.
 Hopefully these tips below will help you decide what to purge and what to keep.

 Is it something I use daily?